 Zirconium Carbide Powder

 Insoluble in HCl but soluble in H2SO4.
-Readily oxidized in air at elevated temperatures.
-Zirconium carbide (ZrC) is an extremely hard refractory ceramic material, commercially used in tool bits for cutting tools.
+It is readily oxidized in air at elevated temperatures.
+Zirconium carbide (ZrC) is a tough refractory ceramic material, commercially used in tool bits for cutting tools.
 It is usually processed by sintering.
-It has the appearance of a gray metallic powder with cubic crystal structure.
-It is highly corrosion resistant.
+It has the appearance of a gray metallic powder with a cubic crystal structure.
+It is highly corrosion-resistant.

 ZrC reacts with water and acids and is pyrophoric.